 The Company measures its performance in many ways, including:

-- Monitoring and evaluating individual projects and our overarching program. - Compliance with donor requirements, including institutional accreditation by the Department of Foreign Affairs and Trade (DFAT). - Assessment against the Australian Council for International Development (ACFID) Code. - Growth in income from the Australian public, DFAT and the Australian Government, CARE International members, foreign governments and overseas based organisations, and from investments. - Managing the costs of fundraising and administration at a reasonable proportion of total income.
+- Monitoring and evaluating individual projects and our overarching program. - Compliance with donor requirements, including institutional accreditation by the Department of Foreign Affairs and Trade (DFAT). - Assessment against the Australian Council for International Development (ACFID) Code.

 Performance Measures cont'd